Menu Close

 Nevertheless, please do perform Shraddha as per your capacity as this is one of the main ways to help your departed ancestors in the afterlife.
 Shraddha is a ritual which is beyond any culture and has a spiritual science behind it.
 On the other hand, common practices such as putting flowers on an ancestor’s memorial (grave) or a garland around his picture gives no spiritual benefit and in fact, is detrimental for his onward journey in the afterlife.
 Pitrupaksha comes once a year.
 Please take advantage of it for the spiritual benefit of your departed ancestors and for yourself.
 At the very least do Shri Gurudev Datta chanting during the entire Pitrupaksha period as much as possible.

-Register for a 5-day Spiritual Workshop and Retreat in Goa, India
+5-Day Spiritual Workshop and Retreat in Goa, India !

 4. Conclusion